TheOfficialFloW/Adrenaline/readme.md

 Changelog
 ---------

+### Changelog v6.7
+- Added support for PS1 multiplayer on PS Vita using an upcoming DS3/DS4 plugin.

 ### Changelog v6.6
 - Fixed bug from previous update that caused black screen in other DJ max games.
 - Inferno driver was not included correcty, now it is.